 The Grand Canyon is a bucket list item for many people.
 And although spending a few days there is the ideal way to visit, not everyone has that much time.
 So, how can you make the most of a visit to this iconic natural wonder when you are just passing by?
 Check out the sunrise at the Grand Canyon!
 Although, as we learned, it may be more challenging than you expect!

-About five years ago, Buddy and I went on a road trip through the Southwestern U.S. and knew we had to make a stop at Grand Canyon National Park.
+About five years ago, Buddy and I went on a Southwest road trip and knew we had to make a stop at Grand Canyon National Park.
 However, we only had a few days to cover a few hundred miles, so our time there was going to be short.
 It is also worth noting that this was the part of our trip that I let Buddy plan.
-He kept telling me I was over-planning, so I let him decide what we would do between Vegas and Albuquerque on the trip.
+He kept telling me I was over-planning, so I let him decide what we would do between Las Vegas and Albuquerque on the trip.

 The Grand Canyon is massive, so there are many options for vantage points depending on where you are coming from.
 From Las Vegas, where we set out from, the North Rim of the canyon in Arizona is about a 4.5-hour drive.